 The stakes feature a Y shape profile, which makes them ideal for retaining power while staying small in size.

 For an ultra-light stake, the three-sided form offers excellent bend resistance.
 Aluminum stakes are also much less expensive than similar titanium or carbon stakes.

 One of the more standard stakes that come with mid to high-end tents, like their name states they have a V-shape which helps it to grip in hard-packed earth or soil.

-This large stake is more suited to grasping loose soil and holding steady in the wind than smaller stakes.
+This significant stake is more suited to grasping loose soil and holding steady in the wind than smaller stakes.
 If the ground is too hard, turn them upside down and use a rock to secure them.

-Though it needs to be noted the shape works these may be bent in half if you put too much body weight on them, but otherwise they’re pretty sturdy.
+Though it needs to be noted the shape works, these may be bent in half if you put too much body weight on them, but otherwise, they’re pretty sturdy.

 Shepard hook stakes do not have a V-shape but do offer an open hook that can be used to secure your guy lines for stability, check out quality titanium Shepherd stakes here on Zpacks.